balli712/ttrend/README.md

 * Install the sonarqube plugin in the Jenkins
 * Configure the sonar server in Jenkins system management and sonar scanner in Jenkins tools
 * Create the project, quality gate and token in the sonarcloud
+* Create a sonar-project.properties to specify the configuration

 ![alt text](image-1.png)